CompSci10/web-site-assignment-minhdatng0/README.md

  * https://youtu.be/DX-LoNaUr6w
  * https://youtu.be/gqOEoUR5RHg (1hr video tutorial..., yes you need to watch the whole video)

 3. Create a new public repository by clicking on the green ```New Repository``` button on your GitHub landing page.
 Your new repository has to be named ```your-user-name.github.io``` where you replace ```you-user-name``` with your GitHub user name, for example GitHub user Tony-Stark-CS would name his repository ```Tony-Stark-CS.github.io```.
+It is very important that your repository is named exactly this way or it will not be working.
 Note that you are __not__ forking this repository or accepting an assignment repository for this assignment..., instead, you are creating and settign up you own repository on GitHub.

 ![](Untitled.png)